 About the Library

-The Chester Fritz Library (CFL) at the University of North Dakota (UND) enhances and facilitates teaching, learning, creativity, intellectual inquiry, innovation, and research excellence.
+The Chester Fritz Library (CFL) at UND enhances and facilitates teaching, learning, creativity, intellectual inquiry, innovation, and research excellence.

 CFL will be an inclusive academic hub, supporting the research and teaching of the Premier Flagship University in the Northern Plains.
 CFL librarians and staff will be trusted partners and guides in information discovery, emerging technologies, and the creation, assessment, and stewardship of knowledge.